Advertisement

 4 / 9

 Are you motivated to exercise, but achy joints keep getting in the way?
-Opt for low or no-impact activities, recommends McMillan.
-For example, try water aerobics at your local YMCA; the buoyancy eases the pressure on your joints, while you get an excellent cardio workout.
+Opt for low or no-impact activities, recommends Dr. McMillan.
+For example, try water aerobics at your local YMCA.
+The buoyancy of the water eases the pressure on your joints, while you get an excellent cardio workout.
 Other low-impact exercises include:

-• Walking—“move naturally” by parking further away from the store entrance or getting off the bus a stop early
+• Walking—“move naturally” by parking further away from the store entrance, or getting off the bus a stop early and walking the extra distance

-• Riding the stationary or recumbent bike, set to low resistance
+• Riding a stationary or recumbent bike, set to low resistance

-Avoid exercises that involve twisting or that place “pounding” pressure on your joints like running, the rowing machine, kneeling, lunges and squats.
+If you have joint pain, avoid exercises that involve bending and twisting, or that place “pounding” pressure on your joints like running, the rowing machine, kneeling, lunges, and squats.

 5 / 9